Ram9bo/hand-gestures/README.md

 2. Check picar-4wd ip address using the phone that is generating the hotspot.
 3. Run the command:
  `python3 run.py --hostname ip_address`
-Replacing ip_address by the robot's ip address.
+replacing ip_address by the robot's ip address.